 - Educational Sessions:

-(1 session/week) Evidence-based, didactic learning sessions on both clinical and leadership topics.
+(1 day/week) Participate in evidence-based, didactic learning sessions on both clinical and leadership topics.

 - Quality Improvement Training:

-Participants will design and implement their own quality improvement project throughout the year.
+Design and implement your own quality improvement project during the Fellowship year.